V1n1v131r4/My-CVEs/README.md

 * In Internet Explorer 11, Content Security Policy (CSP) is not applied correctly to all parts of multipart content sent with the multipart/x-mixed-replace MIME type.
 This could result in script running where CSP should have blocked it, allowing for cross-site scripting (XSS) and other attacks when the product renders the content as HTML.
 Remediating this would also need to consider the polyglot case, e.g., a file that is a valid GIF image and also valid JavaScript. [awaiting]

 * Bypass the Wordpress 5.3.1 Upload restrictions by using polymorphic files. [awaiting]

+* ArGo Soft Mail Server 1.8.8.9 is affected by Cross Site Request Forgery (CSRF) for perform remote arbitrary code execution.
+The component is the Administration dashboard.
+When using admin/user credentials, if the admin/user admin opens a website with the malicious page that will run the CSRF. https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-23824